rseah145/smw-term2/Journal_3_notes/Section A.md

 <br>

-#### Principal
+#### Components within the Realm

-Within a Kerberos Realm there are principals, a unique identity (either a user or a service/application)
+Within a Kerberos Realm there are "principal", a unique identity (either a user or a service/application)